 All breath testing machines in California are calibrated to assume that the relationship between the alcohol on a person’s breath and alcohol in their blood is the same.
-The ratio for breath and blood is always the same for all people at all times.
-This is called the partition ratio.
-But the ratio is set by statute and the legislature that incorporated this ratio into the statute was based on merely an average, not for all people at all times.
-So let’s say a person is 6’5” and 300 pounds.
-All breath testing machines assume that the ratio between alcohol on that person’s breath and that person’s blood is the same as a 150-pound female and it’s just not the case.
-To further prove my point that breath testing often than not give two different results within minutes apart.
-For example, a person can end up with a 0.16 and then, a 0.18 two or five minutes apart.
+The ratio for breath and blood is always the same for all people at all time.
+That is called the partition ratio.
+But the ratio s set by statute and the legislature that incorporated this ratio into this statute was based on merely an average; not for all people at all times.
+So, let’s say a person is 6’5” and 300 lbs., all breath testing machines assume that the ratio between alcohol on that person’s breath and the person’s blood is the same as a 115 lbs. female and that is just not the case.
+To further prove my point the breath testing, more often than not, gives two different results within minutes apart.
+For example, a person can end up with a 0.16 and then a 0.18 two or five minutes apart.

-It is scientifically impossible for a person to go from a 0.16 to a 0.18 in a span of two to five minutes.
+It is scientifically impossible for a person to go from 0.16 to 0.18 in a span of 2 to 5 minutes.
 In California, breath tests consist of two separate breath samples.
 It is the same in reverse.
-If a person has a 0.20 breath test and shortly after that, 2 to 5 minutes later, has a 0.18 breath test then that’s scientifically impossible for a person to go from 0.20 to a 0.18.
-The same is true of a 0.08 and a 0.11 and a 0.09.
+If a person has a 0.20 breath test and shortly after that, 2 to 5 minutes later, has a 0.18 breath test, then that’s scientifically impossible for a person to go from 0.20 to a 0.18.
+The same is true if a 0.08 and a 0.11 and a 0.09.
 It’s just not accurate.
 Contact Top Gun DUI Defense Attorney Myles L. Berman serving clients throughout Southern California and he will represent you with the care and attention you expect.

-Get your questions answered - Call now for a FREE case evaluation (888) 486-7486.
+Get your questions answered - Call now for a FREE case evaluation (888) 486-7486